 The fix: Create an environment where employees are encouraged to bring up issues when they appear so they can be solved.

-The fix: Create a culture where employees know you have a passion for your work, but empathy for people.
+The fix: Create a culture where employees know you have a passion for your work while also having empathy for people.
 Demonstrate that you respect them by treating them the way they want to be treated.

 5. “We don’t need any more ideas.”

-Leaders often reject creative ideas not because those ideas don’t have potential, but because they aren’t capable of handling the fear, uncertainty and anxiety that goes with backing an idea that may be innovative but has potential risk, such as loss or negative judgment from their boss.
-After all, if the leader backs an unproven idea and the idea goes down in flames, they believe they do, too.
+Leaders may reject creative ideas not because those ideas don’t have potential, but because they aren’t capable of handling the uncertainty that goes with backing an idea that may be innovative while also posing a potential risk, such as loss or negative judgment from their boss.
+After all, if the leader backs an unproven idea and the idea goes down in flames, they may, too.
 The unintended result is that an organization doesn’t thrive and progress without an influx of innovative (and sometimes edgy) ideas.

 The fix: Open yourself up to new ideas and ways of thinking.
 Take employees’ ideas seriously, and get an unbiased person you trust to evaluate how a new idea could be implemented with changes in strategy or process.